 - An area meeting the criteria for economic distress that may be established by the Community Development Financial Institutions Fund (CDFI) of the United States Department of the Treasury.

 In addition, the local community, neighborhood, or rural district must be underserved, based on data considered by the NCUA Board and the Federal banking agencies.
+Also, the applying credit union must show that there are significant unmet needs for financial services in the area.

 Once an underserved area has been added to a federal credit union’s field of membership, the credit union must establish and maintain an office or facility in the community within two years.
 A service facility is defined as a place where shares are accepted for members’ accounts, loan applications are accepted and loans are disbursed.
 This definition includes a credit union owned branch, a shared branch, a mobile branch, an office operated on a regularly scheduled weekly basis, or a credit union owned electronic facility that meets, at a minimum, these requirements.
 This definition does not include an ATM or the credit union’s Internet web site.